Computer Faults & How To Diagnose And Repair Your Computer – A Computer Technicians’ Perspective

 One of the first steps for fixing computer hardware faults is by starting with the POST.
 The Power ON Self-Test (POST) is generally what your computer goes through when you turn it on before the operating system loads.
 This computer test will be useful in displaying hardware problems that won’t boot.
 By observing this test, you may also discover problems that limit the operation potential of your computer even if it boots normally.

-There are a few principal duties of the during a POST such as:
+There are a few principal duties of the #BIOS during a POST such as:

 • verifying the BIOS code itself and the integrity of the BIOS.